jongirard/unique_names_generator/README.md

 ## Usage

 In a nutshell, you can begin generating randon names with UniqueNamesGenerator by simply specifying a list of one or more dictionaries via [generate/2](`UniqueNamesGenerator.generate/2`).
+Available dictionary types are `t:UniqueNamesGenerator.Impl.Dictionaries.dictionaries/0`.

 ```elixir
 UniqueNamesGenerator.generate([:adjectives, :animals])